jjanczur/EthereumHyperledgerThroughputBenchmark/README.md

 [\[table:2\]](#table:2){reference-type="ref" reference="table:2"},
 measuring throughput for the number of transactions less then the block capacity is pointless.
-That is why we present AVG filtered values where we do not include the measurements for $tx < 500$.
+That is why we present AVG filtered values where we do not include the measurements for *tx < 500*.

 ETH measurements with block mining period 2s.
 ---------------------------------------------